RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 ## Purpose
 Practice the use of pointers and pointer operations to implement various linked-list functionalities.In this assignment you will design and implement your own single-linked-list class (not at template) from scratch in C++.

+*Much to my personal frustration, I've realized that the assingment didn't mean to stipulate that we can't use templates...
+Rather it means we aren't to incorporate existing list functions from the standard template libraries (STL)*

+fuck ambiguous definitions like this sometimes... seriously...

 #### List Functionality
 _Design your own linked list class to hold a series of objects._